DataDrivenPortIndex/ddpi/README.md

 ### Core Goals:
 1. **Port Clustering**
-   Detect recurring patterns [patterns](doc/port_events/) in AIS data—such as ship arrivals, departures, or common movement patterns—that signal the presence of ports or port-related facilities.
+   Detect recurring [patterns](doc/port_events/) in AIS data—such as ship arrivals, departures, or common movement patterns—that signal the presence of ports or port-related facilities.

 2. **Port Identification**
    Use clustering algorithms to group detected events into distinct port clusters.